Fremantle War Memorial: Location

-Under the name "Monument Hill Memorial Reserve", the land comprising the memorial has been designated a Class-A reserve under the Land Administration Act 1997, which means that the purpose of the reserve cannot be changed except with the consent of both State Houses of Parliament.
-Under the name "Monument Hill & War Memorials, Fremantle", the site was listed on the Register of Historic Places on 28 August 2001, with the Register Listing noting: "the complete panorama (and the view of Fremantle and Gage Roads in particular) afforded from the place, its urban parkland containing mature trees and open spaces, and the open character and almost constant breeze at its summit (particularly in the warmer months) are all aesthetic characteristics of the place that continue to attract visitors and locals alike and contribute to the community's sense of place".
+Under the name Monument Hill Memorial Reserve the land comprising the memorial has been designated a Class-A reserve under the Land Administration Act 1997, which means that the purpose of the reserve cannot be changed except with the consent of both state houses of parliament.
+Under the name Monument Hill and War Memorials, Fremantle, the site was listed on the Register of Historic Places on 28 August 2001, with the Register Listing noting:

 History

 Prior uses

 An obelisk at the summit of Monument Hill was constructed in 1874 for use as a trig point by surveyors and navigators.
-In an 1870s planning map of Fremantle, the obelisk was shown under the name "Obelisk Hill", which remained in use until its demolition prior to the construction of the memorial in the 1920s.
+In an 1870s planning map of Fremantle, the obelisk was shown under the name Obelisk Hill, which remained in use until its demolition prior to the construction of the memorial in the 1920s.
 The area around the hill comprised limestone outcrops and low scrub.
 After the Western Australian gold rushes in the 1890s, a number of shanty towns, commonly referred to as "canvas towns", came into existence on the outskirts of Fremantle, including on Monument Hill.
-The reserve was vested as a public park on 20 July 1904, under the name "Obelisk Reserve".
+The reserve was vested as a public park on 20 July 1904, under the name Obelisk Reserve.
 Under the specifications of Fremantle's town engineer, quarrying of the limestone outcrops commenced shortly after, and was used by a number of local companies, including the Fremantle Tramways.
 Various landscaping works were carried out between 1904 and 1910, including the planting of trees, and construction of footpaths, drinking fountains, and fixed jarrah seats.